nightscout/nightscout.github.io/docs/vendors/railway/database.md

 **Pros**:
 * Simple to create
 * Less overhead than Atlas (more space)
-* Mongo database cost is $0.000231/GB/Minute, a small database will be free
+* Mongo database cost is $0.000231/GB/Minute, a small database will fir in the Hobby plan without additional charges
-* The developer [plan](https://docs.railway.app/reference/plans) is meant for hobbyist workloads

 **Cons**:
-* Running a standalone database (without a Railway Nightscout site) will start billing above ~300MiB used
-* Running a database together with a Railway Nightscout site will start billing above ~200MiB used
+* Running a database together with a Railway Nightscout site will increase charges above ~200MiB used
-* You need to carefully monitor your database size and clean it up regularly to remain below billing threshold
+* You need to carefully monitor your database size and clean it up regularly to remain within the Hobby plan 5$/month limits
 * Simple Mongo 4.4 database
 ```